aws-amplify/docs/ios/push-notifications.md

 2. Under "Certificates, Identifiers & Profiles", on the left side click on "Keys", click +, type in a name like "Push Notification Key", check off Apple Push Notification Service (APNs).
 Register and download the file.
 It should be in the format of `AuthKey_<Key ID>.p8`

-2. Go to your Membership details page to get the TeamID
+2. Go to your Membership details page to get the Team ID

 3. Open the AWS Pinpoint console with `amplify console analytics`

-4. Go to Settings, enable push notifications for APNS, select Key certificate, and add the Team ID, Key ID, the unique bundle identifier of your app, and select the `AuthKey_<Key ID>.p8` file
+4. Go to Settings, enable push notifications for APNS, select Key Credentials, and add the Team ID, Key ID, the unique bundle identifier of your app, and select the `AuthKey_<Key ID>.p8` file

-5. Go to Campaign, provide a campaign name, and click next.
+5. Go to Campaign, click Create Campaign, provide a campaign name, and select Push Notifications as the channel, and click next.

-6. In the segement section, select `Create a new segment` and you should see 1 device as a targeted endpoint, which is the app we are running on the device.
+6. In the segment section, select `Create a segment` and you should see 1 device as a targeted endpoint, which is the app we are running on the device.
 Choose this option and then choose **Next Step**.

-7. Provide text for a sample title and body for push notification, click on Test message.
-Enter the `endpointID` retrieved from the app in the earlier step to send a push notification to the device.
+7. Provide text for a sample title and body for push notification, enter the device token or endpoint ID retrieved from the app.

-8. A notification should appear on the iPhone device.
-You may want to try testing your app receiving notifications when it is in the foreground and when closed.
+- Make sure the app is in the foreground, click on Test message and you should see an alert modal pop up with your test message wrapped in push notification data.
+- Make sure the app is in the background, click on Test message and you should see push notification slide down from the top.

 ## Campaign Push messaging events